autonomical1/ObsidianBackup/Chapter 23 Notes.md

 	- Connected in parallel

 **Capacitors in Parallel or Series**:
-- parallel capacitors can be represented by a single **equivalent capactiance**
+- parallel capacitors can be represented by a single **equivalent capacitance**
 -